The Big Ten’s (big?) college football footprint in Beaufort County

 The Palmetto State is home to:

--the Southeastern Conference’s — S-E-C, S-E-C! — University of South Carolina Gamecocks;
+▪ The Southeastern Conference’s — S-E-C, S-E-C! — University of South Carolina Gamecocks

--last year’s national-title-runner-up Clemson — Dabo! — Tigers;
+▪ Last year’s national-championship-winning Clemson — Dabo! — Tigers

--and Beaufort County, which is home to over a dozen bona fide college football fan bases.
+▪ And Beaufort County, which is home to over a dozen bona fide college football fan bases.

-We’re talking serious numbers: the 279 Clemson alumni on Hilton Head Island are outnumbered by those from Michigan State (392), according to data from the universities’ respective alumni associations.
+We’re talking serious numbers: The 279 Clemson alumni on Hilton Head Island were outnumbered by those from Michigan State (392), according to 2016 data from the universities’ respective alumni associations.

 There are almost 200 University of Michigan grads on the island, and the school’s local alumni club — which includes members from across the county — totals close to 400.